 Encouraged by the United States, there had been progress toward a normalisation of ties between the former allies.
-But Erdogan said relations will remain frosty as long as Israel continues its Gaza offensive.
+But Erdogan said relations will remain frosty as long as Israel continues its offensive against Gaza.

 "The Israeli state must know that it is out of the question to normalise our relations if those massacres continue," he said.

-Erdogan sees himself as a champion of the Palestinian cause and is also keen to underline his credentials as a global Muslim leader ahead of an August 10 presidential election in which he is standing.
+Erdogan sees himself as a champion of the Palestinian cause and is also keen to underline his credentials as a global Muslim leader ahead of August 10 presidential elections in which he is standing.